p-sto/design_patterns/README.md

 Design patterns
 ===============

-Implementation of design patterns in C++17 and compiled with G++.
+Implementation of design patterns in C++17, compiled with g++.

 Inspired by series of Christopher Okhravi's [videos](https://www.youtube.com/watch?v=v9ejT8FO-7I&list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc) which are based on book ``Head first - design patterns``.
-Some additional patterns included (not covered in video series).

-General goal for ths repo is to refresh some knowledge, have personal point of reference and have fun with C++ :)
+All design patterns from original book by gang of four - `Design Patterns, Elements of Reusable Object-Oriented Software` are implemented in this repo (or rather - soon be!).

-Additonal notes and reflections regarding design patterns are [here](patterns/notes.md).
+Notes, reflections and personal opinions regarding patterns are [here](patterns/notes.md).

+Every pattern can be compiled by calling `make` command in pattern's main directory.

 ### Table of contents: